Cybersecurity Awareness Month

 Since 2004, the President of the United States and Congress have declared the month of October to be Cybersecurity Awareness Month, a dedicated month for the public and private sectors to work together to raise awareness about the importance of cybersecurity.

 This is the 20th Cybersecurity Awareness Month and it has grown into a collaborative effort between government and industry to enhance cybersecurity awareness, encourage actions by the public to reduce online risk and generated discussion on cyber threats on a national and global scale.

 As our lives have become increasingly dependent on technology, virtually all personal and business data is kept on internet-connected platforms, which can become a gold mine for bad actors.
 In these tech-fueled times, our homes, social well-being, economic prosperity and nation’s security are impacted by the internet.

 As our lives have become increasingly dependent on technology, virtually all personal and business data is kept on internet-connected platforms, which can become a gold mine for bad actors.
-The first full week of Cybersecurity Awareness Month will highlight best security practices and focus on general cyber hygiene to keep your information safe.
 Own your role in cybersecurity by starting with the basics.
-Creating strong passwords and using multi-factor authentication, backing up your data, and updating your software are great places to start.
+Creating strong passwords and using password managers are great places to start.

 Phishing attacks and scams have thrived since the COVID pandemic began in 2020 and today, phishing attacks account for more than 80 percent of reported security incidents.
-Week 2 of Cybersecurity Awareness Month will stress the importance of being wary of emails, text messages or chat boxes that come from a stranger or someone you were not expecting.
+We stress the importance of being wary of emails, text messages or chat boxes that come from a stranger or someone you were not expecting.
 Think before you click on any suspicious emails, links or attachments and make sure to report any suspicious emails if you can!

 Stay safe online and learn how to protect yourself, your family and your devices with these tips and resources.